 Cape Neddick, Maine

-The next and subsequent stops on this road trip from Boston are in the great state of Maine and what could be a more iconic first place to stop than a lighthouse?
+The next (and subsequent) stop on this road trip from Boston are in the great state of Maine and what could be a more iconic first place to stop than a lighthouse?

 And one of the most beautiful lighthouses in Maine happens to be located in the southern town of York on Cape Neddick and that is the beautiful Nubble Lighthouse.